re-ops/re-mote/README.md

 RE-mote is a re-take on how remote operations would look like when using a live REPL to drive them.

+It enables remote execution of commands on a group of hosts, the results can be analysed, published and manipulated in pipelines.

 # Get running

 ```clojure